Feldoworh/jekyll-theme-tzm/.github/README.md

 ## Getting started

 Every directory of this repository contains its README.md for notes and context explanation, this README.md that you are reading right now is concerned to give a quick overview of the project.

+### Main project files